 - their known service start date, for example, a service user starting on 2 September 2002 may be recorded as 02092002; - an estimate of their service start date by recording '0101' for the day and month and estimating the year.
 For example, if a service user has been receiving support from a service type outlet for about 5 years, the outlet would record the Service start date as 01011997'; or - on 1 October 2002 (i.e. 01102002).
-This option is used if the start date is unknown or cannot be recorded for some other reason. - Service episode-service cessation reason, NDA code N[N] - Service event-last service provision date, DDMMYYYY
+This option is used if the start date is unknown or cannot be recorded for some other reason.

+Service episode-service cessation reason, NDA code N[N]

+In the Disability Services National Minimum Data Set (DS NMDS), this data element is only answered for service users who have stopped receiving services from the service type outlet.
+Otherwise it is left blank.

+The 'Service episode episode end date, DDMMYYYY' and 'Service event-last service provision date, DDMMYYYY' should also be completed for service users who have exited.

-In the DS NMDS this refers to the date the person last received a service from the service type outlet during the reporting period.
-It does not indicate the date that they exited the service, or the date in which the service user's form was completed.
+Seq No. Metadata item Obligation Max occurs - Service event-last service provision date, DDMMYYYY Mandatory 1 DSS specific information: In the Disability Services Minimum Data Set (DS NMDS), this refers to the date the person last received a service from the service type outlet during the reporting period.
+It does not indicate the date that they exited the service , or the date in which the service user's form was completed.
 This item may be used as an indicator of the 'active' or 'inactive' status of service users, for a particular reporting period.
-It can also be used to calculate the length of time service users received a NDA-funded service type for those who have not exited the program and so not have an exit date (end date).
+It can also be used to calculate the length of time service users received a National Disability Agreement (NDA) service type for those who have not exited the program and so not have an exit date (end date). - Service provider organisation-organisation identifier, X[X(7)] Mandatory 1 DSS specific information: In the Disability Services National Minimum Data Set (DS NMDS), this data element refers to the agency funded to deliver services under the National Disability Agreement (NDA).
+This ID generally contains a maximum of 8 characters.
+This identifier must be included as part of the service type outlet identifier. - Service type outlet-full financial year funding indicator, yes/no code N Mandatory 1 - Service type outlet-funding allocated, total Australian currency N[N(8)] Mandatory 1 DSS specific information: In the Disability Services Minimum Data Set (DS NMDS), this refers to funding provided under the National Disability Agreement (NDA).
+Funding data should relate to the most recent financial year.

-Seq Metadata item Obligation Max No. occurs

-- Service provider organisation-full financial year funding indicator, yes/no code N

-This data element should be reported by all service type outlets.

-- Service provider organisation-funding allocated, total Australian currency N[N(8)]

-NDA funding data should relate to the most recent financial year.
 This data element needs to be reported for all services funded under the NDA, both those delivered by government and non-government providers.
-Data provided should be consistent with that provided to the Productivity Commission for the NDA indicators, but should also include expenditure on specialist psychiatric disability services.
+Data provided should be consistent with that provided to the Productivity Commission for the Report on Government Services, but should also include expenditure on specialist psychiatric disability services.
 Where possible NDA funding data should be linked to service type outlet identification numbers.
 Where the funding information is not available at the service type outlet level, funding departments are requested to allocate the funding information to broad service group level.
 Administrative expenditure and capital grants are to be provided on separate lines.

-For example, funding should be allocated at least against the following:
+For example, funding should be allocated at least against the following: Accommodation support (1.01-1.08)